Main (Gardner) Stacks

 Access to federal, state, and international government documents is guaranteed by law.

 The UC Berkeley Library’s collections are rich and bountiful — and they’re waiting to be explored by members of the UC Berkeley community and knowledge-seekers everywhere.
-Use UC Library Search, the University of California’s all-in-one-platform for discovery, to find books, journals, articles, and more, and check them out at one of UC Berkeley’s libraries, or any UC library.
+Use UC Library Search, the University of California’s all-in-one-platform for discovery, to find books, journals, articles, and more, and check them out at libraries across the Berkeley campus and at other UC schools.
 Learn more about borrowing Library materials.

 The Main (Gardner) Stacks are served by both the Doe Circulation Desk and the Moffitt Circulation Desk (closed through August 2022).